How to Safely Remove a Sink Clog

 Clogged sinks are one of the most common plumbing problems we see here at Preferred Home Services.
 While some clogs are major and definitely require the assistance of a professional plumber, other minor sink clogs can be effectively addressed with at-home methods.

-If you’re attempting to remove a sink clog yourself, it’s important that you do so safely to avoid causing further problems or damage to your pipes.
+If you’re attempting to fix a backed up sink yourself, it’s important that you do so safely to avoid causing further problems or damage to your pipes.
 The last thing you want is to go from a relatively straightforward sink clog to a plumbing disaster simply because you failed to follow the proper steps for removing the blockage.
 Read on to learn more about how you can unclog your sink with DIY methods!

 Sometimes, what seems like a major clog could be something fairly simple.
 Before moving on to more advanced clog clearing techniques, you might want to check and see if something small is causing your sink to back up.

 Firstly, does your sink have a metal stopper or strainer?
 Most bathroom sinks do, and these little devices can sometimes catch hair or larger bits of debris, leading to stoppages.
 If you can, remove the stopper or strainer and remove any visible debris from the stopper itself or the top of the drain.
 If you are unable to remove the stopper or you cannot see into the drain due to backed-up water, simply twist a bit of wire (an old metal coat hanger works well) into a small hook.
 Insert the hook into the drain and remove the clog.